-Is the reindeer sledding tour with Tromso Lapland authentic?
+Is the reindeer sledding Tromso tour authentic?

 Was it going to be an actual authentic experience or would we turn up to see bus loads of tourists being herded in time slots to see the Reindeer and a talk from the Sami people?